-When considering CF, an individual either expresses the phenotype (has the disease because s/he has two copies of the CF allele and is considered a homozygote) or does not express the phenotype (does not have the disease) as a heterozygote with one copy of the mutant allele OR as a homozygous wild type with no copies of the mutant allele.
+For CF, individuals homozygous for the disease allele show the phenotype.
+Heterozygotes do not have the disease.
 This phenotypic expression pattern is expected when the wild type allele is dominant over the CF allele.
+Dominance is usually defined by which allele 'wins out' in the heterozygote.
 But now consider the pedigree for a family with members who have sickle cell disease (below).
 Here we see individuals that have 'mild' cases of the disease.
 How can this be?
 Doesn't one allele 'win' over the other?
-Well, not always.
 Some alleles show incomplete dominance.
-In these cases a heterozygous individual shows traits that are 'half way' between the homozygous possibilities.
-In sickle cells disease both incomplete dominance and penetrance come into play.
+In these cases a heterozygous individual shows a phenotype that is in between the homozygous phenotypes.

+In sickle cell disease, both incomplete dominance and a separate phenomenon called penetrance come into play.
 Penetrance refers to the proportion of individuals that have a particular genotype that show the expected phenotype.
-The predicted phenotype of the mild form of anemia is not always observable in heterozygotes, so the mild form of the disease is said to be not fully penetrant.
-Environmental factors can affect 'observing' the sickle cell phenotype.
+The predicted phenotype of the mild form of anemia is not always observable in heterozygotes, so the mild form of the disease is said to be not fully (or incompletely) penetrant.
+Environmental factors can affect whether the sickle cell phenotype is apparent.
 Heterozygous individuals may appear unaffected by SC except when faced with conditions of low oxygen, such as if they were to run a marathon or go hiking at a high altitude.
 (See fig. 12.12 on page 249 of your text for an example of incomplete dominance in flower color.)